Uniswap/org-v1/src/pages/docs/v2/06-smart-contract-integration/05-using-flash-swaps.md

 `DAIReservePre - DAIWithdrawn + (DAIReturned * .997) >= DAIReservePre`

-It may be more intuitive to rewrite this formula in terms of a "fee" levied on the _withdrawn_ amount (despite the fact that Uniswap always levies fees on input amounts, in this case the _returned_ amount, here we can simplify to an effective fee on the _withdrawn_ amount).
+It may be more intuitive to rewrite this formula in terms of a "fee" levied on the _withdrawn_ amount (despite the fact that the Uniswap protocol always levies fees on input amounts, in this case the _returned_ amount, here we can simplify to an effective fee on the _withdrawn_ amount).
 If we rearrange, the formula looks like:

 `(DAIReturned * .997) - DAIWithdrawn >= 0`